Gentle Movements

-Everybody is welcome to join my weekly online Gentle Movements group sessions.
-Please note that the sessions are not aimed at people who want to build muscles, break into a sweat or lose weight.
-I also offer one-to-one sessions either online or face-to-face, that are especially beneficial for those who:
+Please note that the sessions are not aimed at people who want to build muscle or lose weight.

 – are recovering from an operation or injury